Amy Macdonald: 2007–2011: This Is the Life and A Curious Thing

-2010–2011: A Curious Thing

 Macdonald began working on her second album in 2009.
 She said "Some of the sounds are just amazing and we've managed to persuade one of my favourite artists to whack some stuff down on them, but you'll have to wait and see."
 The artist in question was Paul Weller, who contributed electric guitar on the track "Love Love" and piano and bass guitar on the track "This Pretty Face".
 Titled A Curious Thing, it was released on 8 March 2010.

 The album was preceded by the release of the first single from it, "Don't Tell Me That It's Over", a week earlier on 1 March 2010.
 The single was released to UK radio on 11 January, and Amy performed it that same day on the Simon Mayo Show on BBC Radio 2.
 "Don't Tell Me That It's Over" was also released to radio in countries like UK, Switzerland, Germany and France.
 The album's second single "Spark" was released on 10 May 2010 on digital download format.
 Macdonald also confirmed that she would tour the United Kingdom and other parts of Europe in 2010.

 The album's third single "This Pretty Face" was released on 19 July 2010 after Macdonald confirmed she would embark on a tour entitled The Love Love Tour.
 Also that year, she was one of a number of artists who recorded with Ray Davies on his 2010 album See My Friends, in which she sang with him on "Dead End Street".